15 Easy and Festive Crafts to Make with Your Kids This Hanukkah

 Tape it up

-A few snips are all it takes to create these repeating patterns.
+A few snips are all it takes to create these repeating patterns for these Hanukkah crafts.
 Even with sloppy edges, they’ll create a pretty glow for your family’s celebration.
-Learn more from Creative Jewish Mom.
+Get the full instructions from Creative Jewish Mom.

 Dance the night away

-Kids will have just as much creating these dancing decorations as they will playing with them.
+Another brilliant idea from Creative Jewish Mom.
+Kids will have just as much fun creating these dancing decorations as they will playing with them.
 Attach arms to paper menorahs, doughnuts, oil flasks, and more for a fun afternoon craft.
-Get the directions from Creative Jewish Mom.

 Turn your kid’s old artwork into gorgeous dreidel wall art.
 Their funky color choices and splashes of paint will look like a cool, modern art piece.
 Learn more from Meri Cherry.

 These simple masking tape menorahs get a personalized touch with fingerprint flames—and your kids will love getting their hands dirty.
-Learn more from Simple Play Ideas.
+Get the directions from Simple Play Ideas.